zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 You create a scale set using [`az vmss create`](/cli/azure/vmss#az-vmss-create).
 If you're using a specialized source VM, add the `--specialized` parameter to indicate it's a specialized image.

-When you use the image definition ID for `--image` to create the scale set instances, you'll create a scale set that uses the latest version of the image that is available.
+When you use the image definition ID for `--image` to create the scale set instances, you create a scale set that uses the latest version of the image that is available.
 If you want a specific version of the image, make sure you include the image _version_ ID when you define the `--image`.

 **Latest image**: `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/myRG/providers/Microsoft.Compute/galleries/myGallery/images/myImage`